terryschoch/belly-button-challenge/README.md

 - Refer to the Plotly.js documentation Links to an external site.when building the plots.

-*NOTE* The finalized Belly Button Biodiversity dashboard can be found at: https://tschoch-belly-button-challenge.netlify.app/
+*NOTE* The finalized Belly Button Biodiversity dashboard can be found at: https://terryschoch.github.io/belly-button-challenge/ or https://tschoch-belly-button-challenge.netlify.app/